 The ASX’s huge fixed glass roof is wonderful.
 We also appreciate the ASX’s power driver’s seat.
 Still, the Juke has the overall edge in terms of standard equipment.

-You can find further details on all the options and inclusions offered across all variants in the Mitsubishi ASX brochure.
+You can find further details on all the options and inclusions offered across all variants in the Nissan Juke brochure.